neighbor-aid/www/README.md

 We follow the [Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) convention, which basically means that `master` mimics production, and all work should be done in feature branches off of master.

-To have your code merged into master, push your feature branch up to origin and create a PR.
+To have your code merged into master, push your feature branch up to the remote origin and create a PR.

 ## Production